glazybyte/Crypto-Escrow-Telegram-Bot/README.md

 The reason bitcoin will not be added is because of huge fee and slow time.

-I am open for discussions on which networks to add.
+I am open to discussions on which networks to add and making it better and easier for ussage

 ## Installation
 Needs [Python version 3.9.8](https://www.python.org/downloads/release/python-398/) to be installed